Michaelh0/Slingshot-Trie-tree/README.md

 # Slingshot Trie tree
-Test for Data Strucutre and Algorithms Assessment
+Test for Data Structure and Algorithms Assessment

 Disclaimer: My family and I had Covid-19 during the time period of my testing.
 I tried my best to complete everything that you asked for.